Digital Cadetship Program

 The digital cadetship program is for Australian citizens who are currently studying an undergraduate degree in a digital or technology related field.

 If you are currently studying one of the listed degrees then you should consider applying.
+You’ll need to have completed at least 12 months of your degree by 2019.

 Double and honours degrees in these fields are also accepted.